 Hotel Info for Vik

-We stayed at this property in town, and it was comfortable and convenient.
+We stayed at this property in town, which was comfortable, central, and convenient.
 There wasn’t as much in the area when we were there a couple of years ago, but it looks like there is more now.

 Day 3 – Vik, Waterfalls & the Glacial Lagoon